zehengl/django-survey/README.md

 you can also generate your configuration file with `python manage.py generatetexconf -h`, it will create the default skeleton for every survey and question.

+To guide you during the python development, you can read:

+* The default reporter for PieChart in `Question2TexChart` : https://github.com/Pierre-Sassoulas/django-survey/blob/master/survey/exporter/tex/question2tex_chart.py#L13
+* The Sankey reporter in `Question3TexSankey` : https://github.com/Pierre-Sassoulas/django-survey/blob/master/survey/exporter/tex/question2tex_sankey.py#L15
+* The Raw reporter in `Question2TexRax` : https://github.com/Pierre-Sassoulas/django-survey/blob/master/survey/exporter/tex/question2tex_raw.py.

+Do not hesitate to make a pull request with your new exporter if it can be of interest for others I'll integrate it.

 ## Contributing as a developper